-If you have been charged with a criminal offense it is advisable that you retain the services of a criminal defense lawyer as early on in the legal process as possible.
+If you are being investigated or have been arrested for a criminal offense it is advisable that you retain the services of a criminal defense lawyer as early on in the legal process as possible.
 Having a lawyer present during any questioning or investigation can be critical in protecting your rights.
 Additionally, an experienced criminal defense attorney will know how your charges are likely to be prosecuted and, moreover, how defend against them.
 With proper legal representation, it may be possible to reduce or altogether eliminate the charges being brought against you.

 When a person is arrested, in most circumstances they will be entitled to be released pending trial if sufficient “bail” is given.
 Bail is security given by the accused that he or she will appear and answer charges in the proper court.
 Bail may be given in the form of surety bond, cash bond, or personal bond.
 A surety bond is obtained through a bail bondsman who guarantees the accused appearance in court.
 Typically a bail bondsman will require the accused pay around 10% of the bond amount as fee for the bail bond.
 The accused also has the option of posting a cash bond by depositing cash with the court in the amount of the bond.
-Once the accused complies with the conditions of the bond the court is required to refund the cash.
+If the accused posts a cash bond, once the accused’s case is disposed the court is required to refund the cash.
 A personal bond is when the magistrate releases the accused without surety or cash but rather on the accused agreement to appear before the court.

-Without knowing the facts about your case, it is impossible to quote a fee for legal services.
+Without knowing the facts about your case, it is difficult to quote a fee for legal services.
 Legal services is not a one size fits all matter.
 Before a fee agreement is made, Edward will discuss your case with you and do some preliminary investigation.
 Edward will provide representation based on flat rate fees or hourly fee arrangements.
 Generally, there is no charge for a consultation unless your case requires a substantial amount of investigation prior to the consultation or travel is required for the consultation.
 Edward’s rates are reasonable and fee agreement can be tailored to meet the needs of your case.

 Most cases are resolved without a trial before a jury.
 It depends on the factors of your individual case.
 Depending upon the circumstances surrounding your case, you may benefit from reaching an out of court agreement.
 Under other circumstances, it may be in your best interest to pursue a trial.
 To best understand how the particulars of your case are likely to affect any possible sentencing, and to more generally understand the extent of the charges brought against you, you should speak with an experienced criminal defense lawyer.
 Many individuals want to avoid a trial altogether.
 However, it is important to retain an experienced criminal defense lawyer who is capable of taking your case to trial if you wish to negotiate a favorable resolution without a trial.